-Some love it some hate it, but it is undoubtedly a spot which lures thousands of photographers each year.
+Some love it some hate it, but it is undoubtedly a spot that lures thousands of photographers each year.
 That famous lone tree is truly photogenic but again be warned.

-It’s huge popularity does attract quite the crowd.
-Getting there is really easy.
-Just walk along the lake shore from town centre towards Mount Roy.
-Alternatively park your car at the Stoney Creek Car Park.
+Its huge popularity does attract quite a crowd.
+Getting it is really easy.
+Just walk along the lake shore from the town center towards Mount Roy.
+Alternatively, park your car at Stoney Creek Car Park.

 Glendhu Bay and Bremner Bay

-Both are within short drives from the town centre.
+Both are within a short drive from the town center.
 One to the East and one to the West.
 On still days with very little wind both bays offer beautiful reflecting mountains.

 I have a separate post on the best photography spots around Wanaka.
 Make sure to check it out.

-Next on the itinerary is the journey to Milford Sound via Te Anau.
-Don’t worry we aren’t missing out Queenstown, which you will pass on the way to Milford Sound.
+Next on the itinerary is the journey to Milford Sound.
+Don’t worry we aren’t missing out on Queenstown, which you will pass on the way to Milford Sound.
 We are just breaking up the journey.

 It makes more sense to go to Milford Sound first and then come back to Queenstown before you head over to Glacier Country, which is on the itinerary after Queenstown.
 This divides the driving time pretty evenly.

-Now from Wanaka to Milford Sound, via Queenstown go over the more scenic Crown Range Road.
-If you are travelling in the winter season, check the weather conditions first and carry snow chains!
+Now from Wanaka to Milford Sound, via Queenstown, I recommend driving over the more scenic Crown Range Road.
+If you are travelling, in the winter season, check the weather conditions first and carry snow chains!